Polynomial local functionals on convex functions

 which is precisely the operation considered in \autoref{section:topologyFunctionals:GroupAction}.
 By construction, $\pi(g)\Psi$ is locally determined if $\Psi$ is locally determined.
 Moreover, $\pi(g)\in \P_d\LV(\R^n)$ if $\Psi$ is in addition polynomial of degree at most $d$, so we obtain a representation on $\P_d\LV(\R^n)$.\\

 We will not need the representation of the full affine group and instead only consider the restriction to the space of translations.
-We denote the subspace of strongly continuous local functionals (with respect to the group of translations) by $\P_d\LV^0(\R^n)$ and the subspace of smooth local functionals by $\P_d\LV^\infty(\R^n)$, compare \autoref{section:topologyFunctionals:Smooth}. \begin{corollary} \begin{enumerate} \item If $W\subset \P_d\LV(\R^n)$ is a finite dimensional translation invariant subspace, then $W\subset \P_d\LV^\infty(\R^n)$. \item If $\Psi\in \P_d\LV^0(\R^n)$ and $h\in\Conv(\R^n,\R)$, then the local functional $\tilde{\Psi}$ defined by

-is strongly continuous. \end{enumerate} \end{corollary} \begin{proof} \begin{enumerate} \item Since $W$ is a finite dimensional continuous representation with respect to the compact-to-compact topology, every vector is smooth, compare \autoref{section:topologyFunctionals:Smooth}. \item This follows from the fact that we can use the inverse of the Vandermonde matrix to express $\tilde{\Psi}$ as a linear combination of strongly continuous local functionals. \end{enumerate} \end{proof} The following example shows that $\P_d\LV^0_k(\R^n)$ is in general a proper subspace of $\P_d\LV_k(\R^n)$.
+We denote the subspace of strongly continuous local functionals (with respect to the group of translations) by $\P_d\LV^0(\R^n)$ and the subspace of smooth local functionals by $\P_d\LV^\infty(\R^n)$, compare \autoref{section:topologyFunctionals:Smooth}. \begin{corollary} If $W\subset \P_d\LV(\R^n)$ is a finite dimensional translation invariant subspace, then $W\subset \P_d\LV^\infty(\R^n)$. \end{corollary} \begin{proof} Since $W$ is a finite dimensional continuous representation with respect to the compact-to-compact topology, every vector is smooth, compare \autoref{section:topologyFunctionals:Smooth}. \end{proof} The following example shows that $\P_d\LV^0_k(\R^n)$ is in general a proper subspace of $\P_d\LV_k(\R^n)$.
 For a $k$-dimensional subspace $E\subset\R^n$, let $\MA_E:\Conv(E,\R)\rightarrow\M(E)$ denote the Monge--Amp\`ere operator on $E$ and $i_E:E\rightarrow \R^n$ the inclusion map. \begin{corollary} Let $1\le k\le n-1$.
 For $E\in \Gr_k(\R^n)$, the map

 defines an element of $\P_0\LV_k(\R^n)$ that is not strongly continuous. \end{corollary} \begin{proof} Obviously, the restriction $\Conv(\R^n,\R)\rightarrow\Conv(E,\R)$, $f\mapsto f|_E$, is continuous.
 Since $\MA_E:\Conv(E,\R)\rightarrow \M(E)$ is continuous and since the pushforward of measures along proper maps is compatible with weak* convergence, the map above is continuous.
 It is easy to check that it is locally determined, $k$-homogeneous, and polynomial of degree $0$.
 Thus it belongs to $\P_0\LV_k(\R ^n)$.
 Let us denote it by $\Psi$.
 In order to see that the map